CODE QUALITY

 • Technical Debt: Complex code often results in shortcuts taken during development, leading to higher maintenance costs in the long run.

-• Refactoring: Breaking down large functions into smaller, more manageable ones can significantly lower cognitive load.
+• Refactoring: Breaking down large functions into smaller, more manageable ones can significantly enhance readability.

-• Simplifying Control Structures: Reducing nesting and using clear conditional statements can enhance readability.
+• Simplifying Control Structures: Reducing nesting and using clear conditional statements can lower cognitive load.

 • Consistent Coding Practices: Adhering to coding standards ensures that code remains predictable and easier to understand.